-In honor of Hispanic/Latinx Heritage Month, we invited our therapists to share their stories growing up within their communities, and now giving back and serving their communities as mental health professionals.
-It is so important and so meaningful that we are able to serve our own communities because we are able to appreciate our strengths and our inherent resilience amidst the stories of hardship and trauma.
+In honor of Hispanic/Latinx Heritage Month, we invited our therapists to share their stories of growing up within their communities, and now giving back and serving their communities as mental health professionals.
+It is so important and so meaningful that we are able to serve our own communities.
+By doing so, we are able to appreciate our strengths and our inherent resilience amidst the stories of hardship and trauma.

 I think one of the biggest differences I recognize [as an immigrant] is the level of safety – how safe do I feel here?
 I remember almost having a panic attack, because I didn’t know what the right social norm was to talk to my neighbor… I didn’t know how to be.